UK says eavesdropping is legal, defends U.S. spy links

-LONDON Britain said eavesdropping by its GCHQ security agency was legal and no threat to privacy but would not confirm or deny reports it received data from a secret U.S. intelligence programme.
+LONDON, June 9 Britain said eavesdropping by its GCHQ security agency was legal and no threat to privacy but would not confirm or deny reports it received data from a clandestine U.S. intelligence programme.

-British and U.S. newspapers have suggested that the U.S. National Security Agency handed over information on Britons gathered under the PRISM programme.
+British and U.S. newspapers have suggested that the U.S. National Security Agency handed over information on Britons harvested by a secret programme called PRISM.

 In his first remarks on the subject, Foreign Secretary William Hague said the two countries did share intelligence but that GCHQ's work was governed by a very strong legal framework.